smu-ivpl/MultiRateFeatureFusion_FER/create_dataset/README.md

 - mo : choose the dataset which is made using minimum overlapped frame structure or not [mo = ['Minimum', 'Overlapped']]
 - smf : choose how may frames the dataset consists of [smf = ['s','m','f']
 - preprocess : choose the preprocessed method which you want to make a final dataset [preprocess = ['pre','lbp','norm','normlbp']]
+- main_path : you need to change the main_path